zama-ai/concrete/docs/dev/explanation/compilation.md

     return (2 * x) + 3
 ```

-the goal of tracing is to create the following operation graph without needing any change from the user.
+the goal of tracing is to create the following computation graph without needing any change from the user.

 ![](../../_static/compilation-pipeline/two_x_plus_three.png)